samyouaret/puppeteer-response-waiter/README.md

 ## Introduction

-this package is useful when you need to wait for all response to be recevied to do something like manipulating the DOM, usually when you need to track many requests at once. some use cases would be like scraping a infinite scroll page which you may not know which requests to track or to wait for.
+this package is useful when you need to wait for all responses to be received to do something like manipulating the DOM, usually when you need to track many requests at once.

+some use cases could be scraping an infinite scroll page and mostly you do not know which requests to track or to wait for.

-it a simple but powerful package event wait for thousands of requests at once and it guarentee to wait for all responses back.
+it a simple but powerful package, it may be used even to wait for thousands of requests at once and it guarantees to wait for all responses.

-some requests may or may not happen, when a requests does not happen `Puppeteer-response-waiter` just skip without throwing any error
+some requests may or may not happen, when a request does not happen `Puppeteer-response-waiter` just skip without throwing any error.

-NOTE: if you may want to assert that a requests is triggered and wait for it you may use the built-in api of puppetter to do that.
+**NOTE**: if you may want to assert that a request is triggered and wait for it you may use the puppeteer built-in `page` function `waitForResponse`.

 ## Installation

+using npm

-    npm add puppeteer-response-waiter
+    npm i puppeteer-response-waiter

+using yarn

     yarn add puppeteer-response-waiter